February 12–19, 2014

 Syria represents the gravest humanitarian catastrophe the world has faced in decades.

 Though the Museum has been monitoring the situation since the beginning of the civil war three years ago and issued periodic statements and a report last year on the sectarian turn in the war, the staff of the Center for the Prevention of Genocide felt it imperative that we get a closer look at the situation in order to better inform our activities and outreach.

 To that end, the Museum recently sent a delegation to Jordan, which is on the front lines of the crisis, having opened its borders to close to 600,000 refugees—mainly Sunni—fleeing the conflict and chaos inside Syria.
-The delegation included myself; Michael Gerson, a former member of the Museum’s Council and a Washington Post columnist whose writings about the trip can be found here (external link) and here (external link); and photojournalist Lucian Perkins, whose photographs can be seen here.
+The delegation included myself; Michael Gerson, a former member of the Museum’s Council and a Washington Post columnist whose writings about the trip can be found here (external link) and here (external link).

 The delegation’s visit was facilitated by the United Nations High Commissioner for Refugees, which is responsible for handling the refugee crisis.
 We also received assistance from the Jordanian government and the US State Department.
 During four days on the ground, we spoke with Jordanian officials, the US ambassador, and numerous humanitarian groups involved in the massive international response to the crisis, which has been largely effective in stabilizing the situation in Jordan and other host countries.